 Continue Cooking The Cod

 Flip fillets back over to the original side cooked (it should have the best color).
-Place a Tablespoon of the garlic bacon butter mixture on top of each piece of fish.
-Immediately put the ovenproof skillet and fish (uncovered) into a preheated 450°F oven.
-Roast cod in the oven for about 3 minutes, or until the fish is just cooked through.
-Remove pan with roast cod from oven.
+Place 1 Tablespoon of the garlic bacon butter mixture on top of each piece of fish.

 Roast cod is topped with garlic bacon butter, then put into oven to finish cooking.

 Add any leftover garlic bacon butter to the hot skillet.
-It will melt, and you can spoon the sauce over the roast cod when serving, for extra flavor!
+It will melt, and then you can spoon the sauce over the roast cod when serving, for extra flavor!

 Garlic bacon butter is added to skillet to melt, so it can be drizzled on roast cod.

-Time To Eat Roast Cod With Garlic Bacon Butter
+Enjoy Roast Cod With Garlic Bacon Butter

-The roast cod was served with a green salad and some garden peas on the side.
+The roast cod was served hot, with a green salad and some garden peas on the side.
 Ooh, the garlic bacon butter topping on the roast cod gave so much FLAVOR to the fish!

 My husband and I absolutely LOVED our dinner!
 The pan-seared, roast cod was cooked perfectly, flaked easily, and tasted incredible, thanks to that yummy garlic bacon sauce!